SheaParrott/roshambo/README.md

 In this assignment we were instructed to create ROSHAMBO, aka rock paper scissors using javascript.

 <strong>Things learned</strong><br/>
+use of an assets folder to add images<br/>
+getting into the mindset to create logic for a game<br/>

 expanded my knowledge into CSS<br/>
   - border radius <br/>
   - text-align <br/>